 We'll get to all of this.

-Also, the Trump hating FBI agent sent uh an urgent alert to Comey on Clinton on the Clinton Lynch tarmac meeting.
+Also, the Trump-hating FBI agent sent an urgent alert to Comey on Clinton, on the Clinton-Lynch tarmac meeting.

 Let me explain this to you.

-Now, minutes after this guy struck learned in 2016 that Bill Clinton had been caught secretly meeting with Loretta Lynch on the that tarmac in Phoenix.
+Now, minutes after this guy Strzzok learned in 2016 that Bill Clinton had been caught secretly meeting with Loretta Lynch on that tarmac in Phoenix, he sent an urgent alert to the FBI director James Comey.

-Now Jay Seculo's gonna join us in a minute.
+Now, Jay Seculo is going to join us in a minute.

 He discussed these documents on his radio show earlier.

-Uh I think it was either today or yesterday, and he said Struck Spent sent an email within eight minutes of the information hitting the DOJ about the tarmag meeting.
+And he said Strzok sent an email within eight minutes of the information hitting the DOJ about the tarmag meeting.

 It was marked urgent and high.